 A tax return transcript will show most line items contained on the return as it was originally filed.
 If you need a statement of your tax account that shows changes that you or the IRS made after the original return was filed, request a tax account transcript.

 Both transcripts are generally available for the current and past three years for free.
 You should receive the transcript within 10 to 30 business days from the time the IRS gets your request.

-If you've been impacted by a federally declared disaster, the IRS will waive the usual fees and expedite requests for copies of tax returns so you can apply for benefits or file amended returns claiming disaster-related losses (for help, call the IRS Disaster Assistance Hotline at 1-866-562-5227).
+If you've been impacted by a federally declared disaster, the IRS will waive the usual fees and expedite requests for copies of tax returns so you can apply for benefits or file amended returns claiming disaster-related losses.